ibby101/WebGPU_Practice/README.md

 # WebGPU - High Poly Mesh Visualiser

 This repository contains an experimental project developed using **WebGPU**, the next-generation web graphics API.
 It focuses on rendering high polygon meshes efficiently in the browser.
-The goal is to explore WebGPU's performance when handling **user-uploaded meshes and textures**.
+The goal is to explore WebGPU's performance when handling **user-uploaded meshes**.

 ---